wouter-swierstra/logic-notes/notes/notes.md

 \UnaryInfC{$Γ ⊢ P ⇒ Q$}
 \end{prooftree}

-But adding haphazardly adding inference rules is not a good idea---we may accidentally add rules that break our logic in an unexpected way.
+But haphazardly adding inference rules is not a good idea---we may accidentally add rules that break our logic in an unexpected way.
 Furthermore, the 'smaller' our collection of inference rules, the fewer cases we have to reason about when studying all possible proofs